MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

   scope outside of the current scope.
 - An item that you created within a scope can be changed only in the scope in which it was created, unless you explicitly specify a different scope.
-- When code running in a runspace references a scoped item, PowerShell searches the scope hierarchy it has access to looking for a name match.
-If it doesn't exist, a new item is created in the current scope.
-If it finds a match, the item is copied to the current scope.
-If you create an item in a scope, and the item shares its name with an item in a different scope, the original item might be hidden by the new item, but it isn't overridden or changed.
+- When code running in a runspace references an item, PowerShell searches the scope hierarchy, starting with the current scope and proceeding through each parent scope.
+If the item isn't found, a new item is created in the current scope.
+If it finds a match, the value of the item is retrieved from the scope where is was found.
+If you change value, the item copied to the current scope so that the change only affects the current scope.
+- If you explicitly create an item that shares its name with an item in a different scope, the original item might be hidden by the new item, but it isn't overridden or changed.

-### Parent and child scopes
+## Parent and child scopes

 You can create a new child scope by calling a script or function.
 The calling scope is the parent scope.
 The called script or function is the child scope.
 The functions or scripts you call may call other functions, creating a hierarchy of child scopes whose root scope is the global scope.

-Unless you explicitly make the items private, the items in the parent scope are available to the child scope.
-However, items that you create and change in the child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.

 > [!NOTE]
 > Functions from a module don't run in a child scope of the calling scope.
-> Modules have their own session state that's linked to the global scope.
+> Modules have their own session state that's linked to the scope in which the
-> All module code runs in a module-specific hierarchy of scopes that has its
+> module was imported.
+All module code runs in a module-specific hierarchy of
-> own root scope.
+> scopes that has its own root scope.
+For more information, see the

-### Inheritance
+> [Modules][02] section of this article.

-A child scope is created with a set of items.
-Typically, it includes all the aliases that have the **AllScope** option.
+When a child scope is created, it includes all the aliases and variables that have the **AllScope** option, and some automatic variables.
 This option is discussed later in this article.

-It includes all the variables that have the **AllScope** option, plus some automatic variables.
+Unless you explicitly make the items private, the items in the parent scope are available to the child scope.
+Items that you create and change in the child scope don't affect the parent scope, unless you explicitly specify the scope when you create the items.

 To find the items in a particular scope, use the Scope parameter of `Get-Variable` or `Get-Alias`.